open5e/open5e/source/monsters/tome-of-beasts/D/dissimortuum.rst

-**Terrifying Mask.** Each non-undead creature within 60 feet of the dissimortuum that can see it must make a successful DC 15 Wisdom saving throw or be frightened for 1d8 rounds.
+**Terrifying Mask.** Each non-undead creature within 60 feet of the dissimortuum that can see it must make a successful DC 15 Wisdom saving throw or be :ref:`srd:frightened` for 1d8 rounds.
 If a target’s saving throw is successful or the effect ends for it, the target becomes immune to all dissimortuum’s terrifying masks for the next 24 hours.